 On Jeremy Cunningham’s The Weather Up There, published in Pitchfork on March 2, 2020

-On Sqürl’s Some Music for Robby Müller, published in Pitchfork on February 6, 2020
+On Sqürl’s Some Music for Robby Müller, the films of Jim Jarmusch and the cinematography of Robby Müller, published in Pitchfork on February 6, 2020

 On Dopolarians’ Garden Party, published in Pitchfork on January 13, 2020